 Opening her own firm in the year 2000, Cate has continued her successful practice, concentrating in historic restoration, renovation, and traditional design.
 Her projects have included the Grant Hall Cadet Restaurant at West Point; restoration of the Bond House Porch for Montclair State University; Reconstruction of the historic OGCMA tents in Ocean Grove, NJ; renovation and alterations of the Majestic Hotel and the Shawmont Hotel in Ocean Grove, NJ; and the restoration and design of many historic NJ Shore homes.

 In 2010, Cate and her partner moved to Port Townsend, WA and opened her practice.
-Cate serves on the Port Townsend Historic Preservation Commission and is the Chair of Port Townsend Main Street Design Committee.
+Cate serves on the Port Townsend Historic Preservation Commission.
 Her residential portfolio includes grand Victorians, craftsman bungalows, seaside cottages, and simple cabins.
 Her practice has had the good fortune of working on several secondary and primary historic residences in the PT Historic District.
-She has recently assisted the Fort Worden PDA in renovating the interior of the Hospital Steward’s Residence and will begin interior design on Officer’s Row this fall.
+She has recently assisted the Fort Worden PDA the renovation of the interior of the Hospital Steward’s Residence, several interior remodels of Officer’s Row.

 Beersheba Awards for Historic Preservation from 2004-2012: OGCMA tents, and 23 single family residences.
 Awarded by Ocean Grove Historical Society.

 2005 Certificate of Recognition, for significant contributions to the preservation and restoration of Ocean Grove’s heritage, presented by the Monmouth County Bd.
 Of Chosen Freeholders

 2007 Community Achievement Award, for the restoration and addition to a historic farmhouse, presented by the Chester Historical Society

 2012 Civic Award for Architectural Design, Ocean Grove Historical Society